Backpacking Summer Camp

 Who are the Wild Society guides?

 One of the things that makes Wild Society so special is our guides!
-We have a wonderful group of experienced, certified, and passionate guides that all bring a lot to each trip.
-Every guide is certified in wilderness medicine (as a Wilderness First Responder or higher), trained in Wild Society specific risk management policies, and has a background in education.
-Each summer, guides go through our staff training, where we cover a variety of topics from group dynamics, mental health, routes, and run through a variety of scenarios.
-Our guides range in age from late-20’s to 60s.
-Guide bio’s can be found on our website’s staff page: www.wildsociety.org/about/our-staff/
+We have a wonderful group of experienced, certified, and passionate guides.
+Every guide is trained in wilderness medicine (most as certified Wilderness First Responders or higher) and Wild Society risk management policies, and has extensive backcountry experience.
+Each summer, guides go through our staff training, where we cover a variety of topics from group dynamics to backpacking routes and run through scenarios.
+Our guides range in age from their mid-20s to 70s, bringing a diverse perspectives and passions to this work.

 What size is the group?